Laura Kightlinger: Book

 Kightlinger's book Quick Shots of False Hope was published in 1999.
 The New York Times Book Review described it as "funny and disturbing", "memorable", and an "idiosyncratic and darkly comic debut."
 As of 2006, she was adapting the book for film.

 Internet

 Kightlinger has written several shorts for Funny or Die and Atom.com, including "American Heroine", in which she starred, and "Roy Fabcock: Legendary Lover" (2010).

 Personal life

-Kightlinger was born in Jamestown, New York.
-She dated fellow actor and comedian Jack Black from 1996 through early 2005.
+Kightlinger dated fellow actor and comedian Jack Black from 1996 through early 2005.

 Kightlinger endorsed Senator Bernie Sanders for President in the 2016 U.S. presidential election.